 An old English word that the British left behind meaning food.
-If the food is average it might be called fair fair.
+If the food is average could it be called fair fair?

 This cumbersome word frequently pops up on the back of auto-rickshaws.
 It means ‘I have borrowed money from <someone> who will get this auto-rickshaw back if I can’t pay for it.’
 This is why the phrase ‘hypothecated to <someone>’ is better and saves on paint.